iree-org/iree/docs/developing_iree/e2e_benchmarking.md

 adb shell chmod +x /data/local/tmp/iree-benchmark-module
 ```

-### 4.2 Push the IREE's compilation / benchmarking artifacts to the device.
+### 4.2 Push the IREE's compilation / benchmarking artifacts to the device

 In this example we'll only copy over the files we need to benchmark a single
 module on a single backend, but you can easily copy all of the modules over